Camarones, Guaynabo, Puerto Rico: Crime

-Carjackings are a problem in Guaynabo, Puerto Rico and the FBI is the jurisdiction involved in investigations of carjackings in Puerto Rico.
+Carjackings are a problem in Guaynabo and other areas of Puerto Rico, as well.
+In 1992, carjackings were deemed a federal crime.
+In 2022, a Carjacking Prevention Campaign was launched.

 Notable people

 Several notable musicians have come out of Camarones barrio in Guaynabo including: Juan Pablo Rosario (El papa de los cantaros), the Morales brothers (Ramito, Moralito, Luisito and Casito) who were troubadours.
 Angel Alfonso Cruz "Alfonsillo", musician and troubadour singer.
 Vitín Cruz "El Canario", brother of "Alfonsillo" also a good troubadour, Toño León, Willie Berrios and Elvis Crespo, who sings Merengue.